ShaunaGordon/shaunagordon.github.com/content/posts/2024-07-27-appalachia.md.md

 JD Vance's ascension to VP pick in this year's presidential race has brought a great deal of attention back to his book, *Hillbilly Elegy*, and with it, the response both of people from the region, and...well...just about everyone else.
 The stark difference in response is...shall we say... entertaining.

+(And let me say this up front -- Vance's personal story is compelling in its own right, assuming it's true.
+Getting to where he is after starting out in an unstable, impoverished home is an accomplishment to be proud of.
+But he diminishes it by painting the region to be like his family members.)

 ## Who am I to write about this?

 Because of the content, I feel the need to establish where I'm coming from.
 You see, much of Appalachian culture (particularly the rural one he tries to portray) takes great pride in one's roots.
 I hope to get to the reasons why in later sections.